kdavidmoore/coffee-site/README.md

-# Coffee Site
+# Coffee Site - Express Back End

-Wireframe for a marketing site built using Express.
-Uses Jade templating engine, and also uses Bootstrap for navbar and styling.
+Back end for coffee site built using Express in Node.js.
+Stores and retrieves user data in MongoDB database using Mongoose.

 ## Features
-* View marketing page
+* Creates a Mongoose Schema named Account
-* Register as a new user
+* Stores new user data as a new Account with a token
-* Securely store and retrieve hashed password
-* Log in with username and password
-* Choose service options (in progress)
+* Uses token to retrieve and update user data with new info posted from front end
+* Sends back an error message if the token posted is not found or does not match the token found in the database

 ## Demo here
 link to portfolio